stanford-cs324/winter2022/lectures/introduction.md

 in the Shannon game, the human language model would repeatedly try to guess the next letter, and one would record the number of guesses.

-**Noisy channel and n-gram models**.
+### N-gram models for downstream applications

-Language models became first used in practical applications that required generation of text: speech recognition in the 1970s (input: acoustic signal,
+Language models became first used in practical applications that required generation of text:
+- speech recognition in the 1970s (input: acoustic signal, output: text), and
-output: text) and machine translation in the 1990s (input: text in a source language, output: text in a target language).
+- machine translation in the 1990s (input: text in a source language, output: text in a target language).

+**Noisy channel model**.
-The dominant paradigm for solving these tasks then was the **noisy channel** model.
+The dominant paradigm for solving these tasks then was the **noisy channel model**.
-Taking speech recognition as an example, we posit that there is some text sampled from some distribution $$p$$ that becomes realized to speech (acoustic signals).
+Taking speech recognition as an example:
+- We posit that there is some text sampled from some distribution $$p$$
+- This text becomes realized to speech (acoustic signals).
-Then given the speech, we wish to recover the (most likely) text:
+- Then given the speech, we wish to recover the (most likely) text.
   This can be done via Bayes rule:

 $$p(\text{text} \mid \text{speech}) \propto \underbrace{p(\text{text})}_\text{language model} \underbrace{p(\text{speech} \mid \text{text})}_\text{acoustic model}.$$

 Speech recognition and machine translation systems used n-gram language models over words (first introduced by Shannon, but for characters).

+**N-gram models**.
 In an **n-gram model**,
 the prediction of a token $$x_i$$ only depends on the last $$n-1$$ characters $$x_{i-1-n:i-1}$$ rather than the full history: